sportnginlegacy/hubstats/README.md

 ## Setup
 The following setup is designed to only be used when integrating this plugin into a rails application.

- To add a new migration: `rails generate migration <migration-name>`

  Run `rails generate hubstats:install`.

  Configure `octokit.yml` with your GitHub information (see below).